Macrometacorp/tutorial-cryptotrading/streamapps/Crypto-Trading-App.md

 /*
 This app reads every 5 seconds the close prices from Coinbase, Bitstamp and Bitflyer exchanges APIs.
 Then it calculates the average prices within 10 events window and creates a "BUY/SELL" trading strategy.
-The close and average prices are stored in CryptoTraderQuotesAvgXXX streams whereas the strategy is kept in trades collection.
+The close and average prices are stored in CryptoTraderQuotesAvgXXXNew streams whereas the strategy is kept in trades collection.
 */